Capital Area Food Bank

 Distributing Food Where It’s Needed Most

-With the help of farmers, wholesalers, restaurants, community members, and others, we source the food for over 45 million meals each year.
+With the help of farmers, wholesalers, restaurants, community members, and others, we source the food for more than 60 million meals each year.
 And thanks to our hundreds of partners in the community, we’re able to get that food to the individuals and families who need it most.

-Nonprofit Distribution Partners Direct Distribution Programs450+ Food Assistance Partners
+Nonprofit Distribution Partners Direct Distribution Programs400+ Food Assistance Partners

 Creating Hunger Solutions for Tomorrow.